jonsimonsen/webaoa/README.md

 -Added some longer text for placeholder user stories with a picture.
 -Should look into how to transfer the content of these directly to the home page.
 -Added a link home from user story pages.
+-Added links from home to the user story pages.
+-Should examine if the user story grid can be simplified using DRY.
+-Did major cleanup of layout file.